mia-platform/documentation/docs/development_suite/api-console/api-design/crud_advanced.md

 * In the **description** field you can enter a short optional description.

 To create the collection select **Create**.

+##How to create the fields of your CRUD by importing a JSON

+If you want, you can upload your fields from file, selecting Import fields from File.
+Remember that the file must be a JSON with the followinf patterns:

+* Enter the property "name" in camelCase;
+* Add properties with their "types" spelling as follow:
+- "string"
+- "Date"
+- "number"
+- "boolean"
+- "GeoPoint"
+- "RawObject"
+- "Array_string"
+- "Array_number"
+* "required" must be "false" or "true"
+* "crypted" must be "false" or "true"
+* "nullable" must be "false" or "true"

 !!!
 Warning